Components Autocomplete

 Autocomplete

-Reusable autocomplete component that xtends Angular Material's MatAutocomplete with clear and arrow icons, custom display mapping, and reactive state via Angular signals.
+Reusable autocomplete component that extends Angular Material's MatAutocomplete with clear and arrow icons, custom display mapping, and reactive state via Angular signals.
 Designed for standalone usage, tree-shakable imports, and accessibility.
-Supports custom labels, values, appearance, and more.
+Supports custom labels, values, appearance, loading states, disabled states, and more.

 Usage